-To find out more information on conservation areas or listed buildings please see the Building Conservation page.
+To find out more information on conservation areas or listed buildings please see the Historic Environment page.

 Full applications are for many types of application including the erection of new dwellings, agricultural buildings or development involving commercial and industrial properties.
 Full application forms should also be used for the change of use of land and the conversion of agricultural barns.